 This is the fifth article in a series on the forthcoming book by Alle Bruggink and Diederik van der Hoeven: More with Less, Welcome to the Precision Economy.
-The articles appeared on 30 October and 2 November 2016, and 24 January, 14 February and 18 March 2017.
+The articles appeared on 30 October and 2 November 2016, and 24 January, 14 February, 18 March and 30 March 2017.

 Take tomatoes.
 Precision sensors continually monitor tomato plants and fruit; they report greenhouse climate and lighting conditions, growth patterns and ripening; they signal any irregularities like bruising, insect attacks and discoloration.
 Attacks by diseases and pests are countered by biological means, rather than by pesticides.
 Precision plant breeding methods (GM-led but traditionally bred) produced varieties resistant to common diseases like the tomato mosaic virus, mildew, botrytis and fusarium.
 Predator insects control pests like whitefly, thrips and spider mites.
 Horticulturalists make use of these predators only if and insofar as they observe these pests.
 Precision methods based on pheromones control pests like tuta absoluta.
 Precision horticulture continuously reduces the use of chemical pesticides; the aim is to reduce this to zero.
 Precision breeding also contributed to commercial value, producing new tasty varieties like the clustered tomato, the beef tomato and the cherry tomato (for all this: search here for tomato).